sarthakagrawal34/Codeial/README.md

 ● We send the username and password to the server.
 ● The server will receive the data and verify the identity from the database where, all the data is being stored.
 ● After that, It will create a token that will establish the user identity and send it back to the browser that stores it.
 ● Whenever the browser sends another request for fetching some data, it will send the stored token alongside every request.
 ● The server will identify the identity of the user with that request.
 ● The browser will then serve user-specific data
 ● The browser will delete the token on sign-out that will lose the user identity.

 ### Setup the userSchema
-1. In modele folder make a new file {user.js}
+1. In model folder make a new file **user.js**
 2. Require mongoose library as **const mongoose= require('mongoose');**
 3. Now defining the UserSchema which tells that how should it be stored in database.
 4. Whenever you create a new object the database should store a field called created at and whenever you update that object the database should store a field called updated at which gets updated.
 These two fields are managed by the mongoose itself using the **timestamps** property.
 5. Declaring a collection for the fields to be stored in db or to tell mongoose that User is the collection of all the schema by:
     **const User = mongoose.model('User', userSchema);**
 6. Exporting the module by: **module.exports = User;**